perxpective/Cybersecurity-Therapy/EHD/Practical/EHD Practical 10 - Metasploit.md

 7. Type `ifconfig` to list the network interfaces on the WinXP VM
 8. To see all possibilities for Meterpreter scripts on Kali, type `run` and press <kbd>Tab</kbd> twice
 9. To see all possibilities for Meterpreter extension modules on Kali, type `use` and press <kbd>Tab</kbd> twice
-10. Type `use sniffer` to load the
+10. Type `use sniffer` to load the load the sniffer extension